wws22/f3ktime/README.rst

 NB!
 ===

-The best practice contain is in use DNS Service Discovery (DNS-SD) like a zeroconf or mDNS-SD.
+The best practice contain is in use DNS Service Discovery (DNS-SD) like a Zeroconf, Bonjour, mDNS-SD.
+That make possible to find the f3ktime-server automatically from smartphone or any other device in your LAN.

 We has tried to use Zeroconf library <https://github.com/faceless2/cu-zeroconf> and has been very satisfied.

 It was looked like: